 The high priest cleared his throat again, this time more demandingly.
 Finally, Siri stood, waving for her servants to stay behind.

 “Would you mind walking with me for a bit, your grace?” she asked lightly.
-Then, she passed him, walking in a gorgeous violet dress with a gossamer train that trailed behind her in the grass.
+Then, she passed him, moving in a gorgeous violet dress with a gossamer train that trailed behind her in the grass.

 He hurried to catch up.
 “I need to speak to you about something,” he said insistently.